odulapalli1414/Music-Data-Analysis/README.md

 ## ❓ Questions Answered in This Project

+**Note:** Before attempting to answer the questions outlined in this project, please ensure that you have successfully imported the `Music_Store_database.sql` file from this repository.
+This SQL file contains all the necessary tables and data required to execute the queries and obtain the desired results.

 ### Question Set 1 - Easy

 1. **Who is the senior-most employee based on job title?**